tenxsoydev/karen-yank.nvim/README.md

 		preserve_selection = false,
 	},
 	number_regs = {
-		-- Use number registers for yanks
+		-- Use number registers for yanks and cuts enable = true,
+		-- Prevent populating multiple number registers with the same entries deduplicate = {
 			enable = true,
-		-- Prevent populating multiple number registers with the same entries deduplicate = true,
+			-- Trim white space around texts.
+In deduplication of VIMs number registers this results in e.g., -- `yD` pressed at the beginning of a line to be considered a duplicate of `dd` pressed in the same line no_whitespace = true,
+		},
 		-- For some conditions karen will use a transitory register transitory_reg = {
 			-- Register to use